(Keep) following the money on state and local politics

 A founding incorporator for the Institute, Ed has been the executive director for more than a decade.
 He promotes the use of the Institute's comprehensive, highly credentialed federal and state-level political spending data and analysis by investigative journalists, scholars examining state elections and public-policy processes, attorneys involved in campaign-finance litigation, and the public at large.

-Denise Malan is senior training director at IRE.
+Denise Malan is IRE's Deputy Executive Director, overseeing all training programs, event logistics and the IRE Resource Center.
 She was a newspaper journalist for more than a decade, covering government, education, politics, the environment and more.
 After several years at the Corpus Christi Caller-Times in Texas, she joined IRE in 2013 in a joint position with the Institute for Nonprofit News, helping newsrooms around the country use data in their reporting.
-She became a training director in 2016.

 Ted Mellnik is a database editor on the graphics team at The Washington Post.
 He was the 2010-11 Mike Wallace Fellow in Investigative Reporting at the University of Michigan. @tmellnik